peter88213/novelyst/docs/help/export_menu.md

 ## Manuscript with visible tags for proof reading

-This will write parts, chapters, and scenes into a new OpenDocument text document (odt) with chapter and scene markers.
+This will write parts, chapters, and scenes into a new OpenDocument text document (odt) with visible scene markers.
 File name suffix is `_proof`.

 -   Only "normal" chapters and scenes are exported.
 Chapters and scenes marked "unused", "todo" or "notes" are not exported.
 -   Scenes beginning with `<HTML>` or `<TEX>` are not exported.
 -   Interspersed HTML, TEX, or RTF commands are taken over unchanged.
--   The document contains chapter `[ChID:x]` and scene `[ScID:y]`
+-   The document contains scene `[ScID:x]` markers.
-    markers (according to yWriter 5 standard). **Do not touch lines containing the markers** if you want to be able to write the document back into *novelyst*.
+    **Do not touch lines containing the markers** if you want to be able to write the document back to *yw7* format.
 -   Chapters and scenes can neither be rearranged nor deleted.
 -   With *OpenOffice/LibreOffice Writer*, you can split scenes by inserting headings or a scene divider:
     -   *Heading 1* → New part title.
 Optionally, you can add a description, separated by `|`.
     -   *Heading 2* → New chapter title.
 Optionally, you can add a description, separated by `|`.